RafaPolit/moode-spotify-connect-web/README.md

 $ setsid /PATH/TO/INSTALL/spotify-connect-web/spotify-connect-web --playback_device hw:1 --bitrate 320 --name "moOde Connect" --key /PATH/TO/INSTALL/spotify-connect-web/spotify_appkey.key >/dev/null 2>&1
 ```

-Thats it, you should now have a working Spotify Connect inside moOde.
+That's it, you should now have a working Spotify Connect inside moOde.
 This basic setup requires moOde Player to be stopped manually in order for Spotify Connect to get access to the ALSA device.
 It also requires Spotify Connect to be stopped for the moOde Player to gain access back to the device.
 Once this service is integrated into moOde, all this will happen automatically, just as is the case with AirPlay.

 ## Status Monitoring (further development info)